hashan-kodippilige/hashan-kodippilige/README.md

 ## 📫 Let's Connect

-I'm actively looking for **cybersecurity roles** in SOC analysis, network security, or threat detection.
-Feel free to reach out!
+I'm actively looking for cybersecurity roles (SOC analysis, network security, threat detection) and Ph.D. program opportunities in Cybersecurity or Computer Science.
+If you're a recruiter, hiring manager, or faculty member — feel free to reach out!

 <p align="center">
   <a href="https://www.linkedin.com/in/hashankodippilige/">